 Overview of What is Man in the Middle Attack

-Man in the middle attack is also called as bucket brigade attack occurs when some unauthorized person gets access to the authorized message or data which is transfer from sender to receiver or vice versa.
-For example, suppose user A wants to communicate with B, A sends 3 as a value to B, the attacker which is present in between A and B get access to the value of A and change it to 9 and sends 9 to B. In other words, we can say that when the attacker sits between the sender and receiver and modify the data transferred between them is called as Man in the middle attack.
+Man in the middle attack is also called a bucket brigade attack, occurs when some unauthorized person gets access to the authorized message or data, which is a transfer from sender to receiver or vice versa.
+For example, suppose user A wants to communicate with B, A sends 3 as a value to B, the attacker present in between A and B gets access to the value of A and changes it to 9 and sends 9 to B. In other words, we can say that when the attacker sits between the sender and receiver and modify the data transferred between them is called Man in the middle attack.

 Man in the Middle Attack